-QCF general description for Level 1 qualifications
+QCF general description for Level 2 qualifications

-- Achievement at QCF level 1 (EQF Level 2) reflects the ability to use relevant knowledge, skills and procedures to complete routine tasks.
-It includes responsibility for completing tasks and procedures subject to direction or guidance. - Use knowledge of facts, procedures and ideas to complete well-defined, routine tasks.
-Be aware of information relevant to the area of study or work - Complete well-defined routine tasks.
-Use relevant skills and procedures.
-Select and use relevant information.
-Identify whether actions have been effective. - Take responsibility for completing tasks and procedures subject to direction or guidance as needed
+- Achievement at QCF level 2 (EQF Level 3) reflects the ability to select and use relevant knowledge, ideas, skills and procedures to complete well-defined tasks and address straightforward problems. includes taking responsibility for completing tasks and procedures and exercising autonomy and judgement subject to overall direction or guidance. - Use understanding of facts, procedures and ideas to complete well-defined tasks and address straightforward problems.
+Interpret relevant information and ideas.
+Be aware of the types of information that are relevant to the area of study or work. - Complete well-defined, generally routine tasks and address straightforward problems.
+Select and use relevant skills and procedures.
+Identify, gather and use relevant information to inform actions.
+Identify how effective actions have been. - Take responsibility for completing tasks and procedures subject to direction or guidance as needed